SimReale/multiple_couriers_CVRP/src/README.md

 ## Usage

 To reproduce our results, please ensure Docker is installed on your system.
-Once Docker is installed, you can solve the different instances by running the following bash script in your terminal:
+Once Docker is installed, you can solve the different instances by running the following bash script in your terminal; this script should be executed from the terminal while in the Dockerfile directory.

 ```{bash}
 $ ./run_docker.sh <docker_name> --instances <instance(s)_name> --approach <approach> --solver_name <solver_name> --model_name <model_name> --timeout <timeout>